SigmaHQ/pySigma/docs/index.rst

 .. image:: images/pipelines.png

-* [Conversion](Conversion.md) of parsed Sigma rules into query languages.
+* :doc:`Conversion <Backends>` of parsed Sigma rules into query languages.
 These can be text-based query languages as well as data structures that can be used in API calls.
 The conversion is conducted by so-called *conversion backends*.